JieGroup/GenAI/docs/safety/index.md

 </div>

+**Threat Model**

+- **Data Poisoning**: Adversaries inject crafted data into the training set
+- **Trigger Activation**: The backdoor is activated only when the specific trigger pattern appears in the input
+- **Stealthiness**: The attack remains undetected during model training and validation, as the model behaves normally on untriggered inputs.
-A powerful backdoor attack has a **dual-goal**: being stealthy and useful, meaning that it
+- **Attack Goals**: A powerful backdoor attack has a **dual-goal**: being stealthy and useful, meaning that it
   - prompt the compromised model to exhibit manipulated behavior when a specific attacker-defined trigger is present, and
   - maintain normal functionality in the absence of the trigger, rendering the attack difficult to detect.

-### Demystifying Poisoning Backdoor Attacks from a Statistical Perspective
+### Demystifying Poisoning Backdoor Attacks

 Recent research aims to tackle the following crucial yet previously underexplored questions: